claudiorivera/scavenger-hunt/README.md

 - Leaderboard shows list of users ranked by most items found
 - Collection item detail page shows the photo a specific user took of an item
 - Users can update their name and avatar on the "My Profile" page.

-# New In This Version

 - Admins can delete collection items
 - Admins can delete users

+# New In This Version

+- Uses [pnpm](https://pnpm.io) for package management

 # Future Improvements